 In both our EYFS settings we aim to provide an engaging and meaningful curriculum that focuses on children learning through first hand experiences and exciting activities.
-We aspire to create an inclusive learning environment that is rich in 'The Curiosity Approach' which the children will find stimulating and motivating.
+We aspire to create an inclusive learning environment which the children will find stimulating and motivating, provoking curiosity and inquisitive thinking.
 We aim to support each child by:

-- Recognising that all children are unique, special and their wellbeing is paramount; - Providing a safe, secure and caring environment where children are happy, engaged and know they are valued by practitioners; - Nurturing children's self-confidence and self-esteem through their developing awareness of their own identity and role within our community; - Encouraging children to become independent and collaborative learners; - Developing the children's understanding of our Christian school values and following our school vision; - Supporting children to be respectful towards others, including those with beliefs, cultures and opinions which differ from their own; - Providing experiences which build on children's existing knowledge in order to challenge, stimulate and develop their resilience; - Ensuring children flourish and become adaptable individuals prepared for life's journey.
+- Recognising that all children are unique, special and their wellbeing is paramount; - Providing a safe, secure and caring environment where children are happy, engaged and know they are valued by practitioners; - Nurturing children's self-confidence and self-esteem through their developing awareness of their own identity and role within our community; - Encouraging children to become independent and collaborative learners, developing resilience towards challenges; - Developing the children's understanding of our Christian school values and following our school vision; - Supporting children to be respectful towards others, including those with beliefs, cultures and opinions which differ from their own; - Providing an ambitious and rich curriculum which builds on children's existing knowledge in order to challenge, stimulate and develop necessary foundational knowledge over time; - Ensuring children flourish and become adaptable individuals prepared for life's journey.